Bankroll Management: How to Avoid Going Bust

 If you are considering sitting at a $0.25 / $0.50 No Limit Hold’em game then:

 As you can see this is quite a wide range, and really depends on how protected you want to be.
-Generally my advice would be that at the lower stakes you can be a little more risky with the 10% figure, but as you move up the stakes then you should stick to 5% or below.
+Generally my advice would be that at lower stakes, the 10% figure may be more flexible (caution is still advised), but as you move up the stakes then you should stick to 5% or below.

 Why Is This Important?

 Well no matter how well you play and how well you stick to your new strategy, poker is a game of odds.
-Even if you play with the odds in your favour (which you will with this strategy) then there is still that chance that you will lose and some of the time you will lose hands, some of them maybe big pots and you may suffer a bad beat and lose your entire buy in.
+Even if you play with the odds in your favour (which this strategy is designed to help you do) then there is still that chance that you will lose and some of the time you will lose hands, some of them maybe big pots and you may suffer a bad beat and lose your entire buy in.

 To protect against this you only commit a certain percentage of your total bankroll to the table at any one time and then if you do have a bad period and lose, then you have the backup of another 10 or 20 buyins to make that loss back up.